Winter Car Storage: What You Should Do to Prepare Your Car for Winter

 Many people opt to store their car during the winter months as a way to avoid potential damage that can be caused during this season.
-Whatever your reason for winter storage, there are is a certain process that takes place to ensure that your car is completely prepared for being stored for several months.
+Whatever your reason for storing your car during the winter, there are a few important steps to take to ensure your car is completely prepared for being stored for several months.

 Before you place your car in storage, it is important that you clean it entirely.
 This will help to prevent mold and mildew.
 While things such as the engine and batter are important, just as important is the interior and exterior.
 A clean car has a much better chance of coming out of storage undamaged than a dirty one.

 If you are keeping your car inside your garage you probably do not have to worry about rodents, however, if you have a pet door that leads from your garage you may want to include some repellent to avoid the possibility of damage by rodents.